-Identifying and responding to concerns of child sexual abuse is challenging for practitioners.
-It remains the case that the majority of child sexual abuse goes unidentified and unreported in childhood.
+Identifying and responding to concerns of child sexual abuse (CSA) is challenging for practitioners.
+It remains the case that the majority of CSA goes unidentified and unreported in childhood.
 We cannot expect children to disclose abuse in order for it to be identified and responded to.
 We need to ensure that professionals working with children have the knowledge, confidence and support to be professionally curious and act appropriately in order to safeguard and support children where there are concerns of sexual abuse.
 The CSA Centre seeks to build confidence in the workforce to address CSA by improving the access to, and embedding of, evidence within practice.

-The pilot of the CSA Practice Leads Programme in three local authority children's services comprised 10 days of small-group learning sessions, held over 10 months, including half-day reflective case discussions connecting evidence to ‘on the ground’ practice experiences.
+The pilot programme to develop 'CSA Practice Leads' in the field of social work comprised 10 days of small-group learning sessions, held over 10 months, in three local authority children's services.
+The sessions included half-day reflective case discussions connecting evidence to ‘on the ground’ practice experiences.
 The programme covered key areas for understanding and addressing CSA identified through the CSA Centre’s research, scoping work and engagement with the sector:

-- the scale, nature and impact of CSA;
+- the scale, nature and impact of CSA

-- disclosures and the social work role;
+- disclosures and the social work role

-- CSA in different contexts (intra-familial, online-facilitated, CSE);
+- CSA in different contexts (intra-familial, online-facilitated, CSE)

-- working with children and non-offending parents/carers;
+- working with children and non-offending parents/carers

-- working with children and young people who display harmful sexual behaviour;
+- working with children and young people who display harmful sexual behaviour

-- women who sexually abuse children;
+- women who sexually abuse children

-- working with survivors;
+- working with survivors

 - child wellbeing and the child protection process.